-The green part is made traditionally with mustard greens and spinach, but the day I wanted to make this I didn’t find any mustard greens, so I made it with collard greens, Swiss chard and spinach (the mature one, not the baby).
+The green part is made traditionally with mustard greens and spinach, but the first time I wanted to make this I didn’t find any mustard greens, so I made it with collard greens, Swiss chard and spinach (the mature one, not the baby).
 I got one bunch of each.
 Any mixture of bitter and less bitter greens (to balance it out) will work, in my opinion.
 Obviously, I’m not a purist, I’m just interested to create and adapt dishes that are healthy and taste good.

 Serving wise, traditionally saag paneer is served with naan (the Indian flat bread) and yogurt.
 We served it with goat yogurt, and my husband got a grass fed sausage with it.
 I warmed up some Siete almond tortillas and even though they are not as amazing as naan bread, they are definitely healthier, and thats’s what matters.
 The Cassava tortillas would work well too.
 One day I’ll make this dish with chicken.